openstack-archive/clouddocs-maven-plugin/README.rst

 -  Support building docs on Windows.
 -  Bug fixes:

    - When producing documentation from WADL, do not list 3xx responses as error codes.
+   - Do build-time search-and-replace AFTER resolving wadls so search-and-replace works on wadl-genereated content.
+   - Left-align table titles for html tables

 clouddocs-maven-plugin 1.7.1 (February 19, 2013)
 ============================================================